 The executive leadership team comprising of principals and partners sets the tone and commitment toward information security objectives.

 Principal Information Security Officer (PISO) is responsible for information security initiatives.
-The information security team reports to the ISSG and takes care of newer initiatives and projects, ensuring compliance on steady-state and delivering continuous improvements to the security posture.
+The information security team reports to the ISSC and takes care of newer initiatives and projects, ensuring compliance on steady-state and delivering continuous improvements to the security posture.

 The information security team assesses security risks annually and on an ongoing basis when major changes occur.
 The various feeder channels that are factored for risk management include findings from audits, incidents, changing threat landscape, and changing contractual/regulatory.